 When applying a socket to a nut and turned down on, the force rotates the bolt.
 As it tightens the bolt has a tension stress acted on it which stretches the out bolt.
 Over torquing the nut or bolt too much will cause the bolt to stretch until failure.
 Under torquing a bolt or nut will cause it to rattle loose over time.

 How is torque measured?

-Torque is measured in force multiplied by distance.
-A lug nut for example may have a torque value of 75 foot pounds.
-Imagine having a wrench 1 foot in length with a 75 pound weight at the end, this resulting force is equal to a torque of 75 ft lbs.
-A 2 foot wrench with a 10 pound weight at the end would have a torque value of 20 ft lbs on the nut or bolt.
-In real life applications your hand applies the force and length of the wrench creates the distance.
-This is how torque is transferred to a nut or bolt, force multiplied by distance.
+The measure of torque equals force multiplied by distance.
+A lug nut, for example, may have a torque value of 75 foot-pounds.
+Imagine having a wrench 1 foot in length with a 75-pound weight at the end, this resulting force is equal to a torque of 75 ft lbs.
+A 2-foot wrench with a 10-pound weight at the end would have a torque value of 20 ft lbs on the nut or bolt.
+In real life applications, your hand applies the force and length of the wrench creates the distance.
+As a result, this is how torque is transferred to a nut or bolt, force multiplied by distance.